Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 # .NET 5 Functions for Azure Media Services v3

 This project contains examples of Azure Functions that connect to Azure Media Services v3 for video processing.
+Functions are developped using C# and .NET 5.
-You can use Visual Studio 2019 or Visual Studio Code to run and deploy the functions.
-Deployment can aso be done using an ARM template and GitHub Actions.
+You can use Visual Studio 2019 or Visual Studio Code to run and deploy them to Azure.
+Deployment can also be done using an ARM template and GitHub Actions.

 The **SubmitEncodingJob** function takes a Media Services asset or a source URL and launches an encoding job with Media Services.
 It uses a Transform which is created if it does not exist.
 When it is created, it used the preset provided in the input body.
 More information at the end this file.